-One of the challenges that a search engine like Google faces is that in order for it to be useful globally, it needs to provide search for an audience that speaks many different languages.
+One of the challenges that a search engine like Google faces is that for it to be useful globally, it needs to provide a search for an audience that speaks many different languages.

 It’s not surprising then, that the search engine has delved into learning as much as it can about many languages, and even providing a translation service – Google Translate, and a service that allows you to search for translated words and phrases in other languages – Google Language Tools.

 Google also offers a Google Translate gadget that you can put on your pages to allow visitors to translate your page into their language.

-Google has also worked to make their Machine Translation service mobile by making it available on iPhones.
+Google has also worked to make its Machine Translation service mobile by making it available on iPhones.

 In addition to an automated translation system, Google looks like they are starting a translation service, the Google Translation Center, which appears to only be for “trusted testers” at this point.